ViTaPEs: Visuotactile Position Encodings for Cross-Modal Alignment in Multimodal Transformers: Experiments

 We first assess the ability of \emph{ViTaPEs} to capture material-specific features on the Touch-and-Go (TAG) dataset~\citep{yang2022touch}.
 Alongside standard supervised learning, we employ a masked autoencoder (MAE)~\citep{he2022masked} for self-supervised pre-training (SSL) of the ViT-based models, aiming to acquire robust and task-agnostic representations.
 To ensure fair comparisons and match the model capacity of other self-supervised baselines, we employ our \emph{Balanced} (see Appendix~\ref{app:scaling} for the model sizes) ViT encoder for the MAE.
 Further details on this architecture and our training choices are provided in Appendix~\ref{app:architecture_training_details}.
 The TAG dataset comprises 20 diverse objects, each providing tactile feedback indicative of distinct material properties (see Appendix~\ref{app:tag_dataset} for dataset details).
 Following~\citet{yang2022touch}, we evaluate on three tasks: \emph{Category} (classifying samples into 20 object types), \emph{Hardness}, and \emph{Texture} (both binary classification tasks).
 These tasks highlight how local tactile signals and global visual cues collectively characterize material attributes.

 \textbf{Results}: Table~\ref{tab:evaluation} shows that CNN-based methods (TAG, Vanilla-CNN) underperform, suggesting that ResNet backbones may struggle to capture the multi-faceted aspects of material recognition.
 In contrast, ViT-based models (VTT, RoPE, and \emph{ViTaPEs}) leverage attention and PEs more effectively, boosting performance across all tasks.
-Notably, \emph{ViTaPEs}, with its multi-scale PEs, consistently exceeds the accuracy of VTT and RoPE, demonstrating the benefit of modeling both absolute and relative spatial relationships.
+Notably, \emph{ViTaPEs}, with its multi-stage PEs, consistently exceeds the accuracy of VTT and RoPE, demonstrating the benefit of leveraging (i) within-modality absolute layout cues (local PEs) and (ii) fusion-stage positional cues on the joint sequence (global PE).
 Under supervised training, \emph{ViTaPEs} reaches 80.1\% in Category, 94.8\% in Hardness, and 89.7\% in Texture, largely outperforming competing approaches.

 When integrating self-supervision, all models experience performance changes, though the extent varies.
+It is important to note that for ViTaPEs, the supervised model is trained end-to-end with a non-linear MLP head, whereas the SSL performance reflects a frozen-encoder evaluated via a single linear classifier (linear probe).
+Because the SSL encoder is optimized for task-agnostic visuotactile structure rather than being explicitly fine-tuned for the TAG Category task, its in-domain accuracy is slightly lower than its fully supervised counterpart.
+However, this task-agnostic representation yields vastly superior out-of-distribution transfer, as demonstrated in subsequent sections.
 ResNet-based methods appear to benefit from SSL, however, their gains remain modest due to the limited capacity of CNN architectures in capturing complex cross-modal interactions.
-VTT and RoPE show a moderate decrease with SSL, falling behind \emph{ViTaPEs}.
-Notably, \emph{ViTaPEs} achieves the highest performance across all tasks in the self-supervised setting, reaching 75.0\% in Category, 92.2\% in Hardness, and 87.2\% in Texture.
-These results highlight the effectiveness of \emph{ViTaPEs}' multi-scale PEs in enabling robust, transferable visuotactile representations, even in self-supervised scenarios.
+VTT and ROPE show a moderate decrease with SSL, falling behind ViTaPEs.
+Notably, ViTaPEs achieves the highest performance across all tasks in the self-supervised setting, reaching 75.9\% in Category, 92.2\% in Hardness, and 87.2\% in Texture.